The Scrum Survival Guide™

 Scrum is based on an empirical approach, which emphasises that knowledge and understanding come from experience, with decision-making based on what is known.
 This workshop will help you:

-• Deal with complex issues by planning up-front and changing, as necessary, to deliver a successful project.
+- Address complex issues by planning upfront and making adjustments as necessary to deliver a successful project.

-• Understand Agile projects and the Scrum team, master and product owner roles vital to project success.
+- Understand Agile projects and the roles of the Scrum team, including the Scrum Master and Product Owner, which are vital to project success.

-• Engage with your wider business community to promote Scrum and help stakeholders understand this way of working.
+- Engage with your broader business community to promote Scrum and help stakeholders understand this approach to working.

 What will you get out of it?